nestjs/docs.nestjs.com/content/microservices/nats.md

 })
 ```

 Other options to create a client (either `ClientProxyFactory` or `@Client()`) can be used as well.
-You can read about them <a href="https://docs.nestjs.com/microservices/basics#client">here</a>.
+You can read about them [here](/microservices/basics#client).

 #### Request-response

-For the **request-response** message style ([read more](https://docs.nestjs.com/microservices/basics#request-response)), the NATS transporter does not use the NATS built-in [Request-Reply](https://docs.nats.io/nats-concepts/reqreply) mechanism.
+For the **request-response** message style ([read more](/microservices/basics#request-response)), the NATS transporter does not use the NATS built-in [Request-Reply](https://docs.nats.io/nats-concepts/reqreply) mechanism.
 Instead, a "request" is published on a given subject using the `publish()` method with a unique reply subject name, and responders listen on that subject and send responses to the reply subject.
 Reply subjects are directed back to the requestor dynamically, regardless of location of either party.

 #### Event-based

-For the **event-based** message style ([read more](https://docs.nestjs.com/microservices/basics#event-based)), the NATS transporter uses NATS built-in [Publish-Subscribe](https://docs.nats.io/nats-concepts/pubsub) mechanism.
+For the **event-based** message style ([read more](/microservices/basics#event-based)), the NATS transporter uses NATS built-in [Publish-Subscribe](https://docs.nats.io/nats-concepts/pubsub) mechanism.
 A publisher sends a message on a subject and any active subscriber listening on that subject receives the message.
 Subscribers can also register interest in wildcard subjects that work a bit like a regular expression.
 This one-to-many pattern is sometimes called fan-out.

 #### Queue groups